reagent-project/reagent/doc/UsingHiccupToDescribeHTML.md

 ## Special notation for nested elements

-Reagent extends standard Hiccup in one way: it is possible to "squeeze" elements together by using a `>` character.
+Reagent extends standard Hiccup in one way: it is possible to stack elements together by using a `>` character.

 This: